BIOL275-MSUM/BIOL275-MSUM.github.io/lab-6.md

 In this lab, you will learn to:

--   Estimate the mean and confidence interval of a numerical variable for two groups
+-   Estimate the mean and confidence interval of a numerical variable for two or more groups
--   Plot the distribution of a numerical variable for two groups
+-   Plot the distribution of a numerical variable for two or more groups
 -   Compare the means of two groups using a two-sample t-test
+-   Compare the means of three or more groups using an ANOVA

 ## Introduction